jberryman/asfv1/README.rst

 There are some minor quirks:

- - Signed fixed point arguments (S1.14, S1.9, S.10) may be
-   entered using an unsigned integer equivalent value.
-This causes a conflict with SpinASM, when entries like -1 and 1 are interpreted differently depending on how they are used.
-   In asfv1, all operands are treated alike, so to specify a real number, the decimal part is compulsory: Eg -1.0, 1.0.

  - By default, immediate values that would overflow available argument sizes will generate an error and abort assembly.
    Command line option -c (--clamp) will instead restrict the